-A few weeks ago I was chatting with my biking friend Martha about gravel rides and long drives for short but rewarding efforts.
-She mentioned she was planning a weekend trip to Glacier National Park to ride its scenic Going-to-the-Sun Road before it fully opened to vehicles for the season and asked if I had interest in joining her.
+A few weeks ago I was chatting with my biking friend Martha about gravel rides and we joked about some of the long drives we’ve done for short but rewarding efforts.
+She mentioned she was planning a weekend trip to Glacier National Park to bicycle its scenic Going-to-the-Sun Road before it fully opened to vehicles for the season and asked if I had interest in joining her.

 I had no idea that much like the North Cascades’ Highway 20, the Going-to-the-Sun Road has a small window in spring during snow removal operations where the road is open, with some restrictions, to foot and bicycle traffic only.